AvantikaSanyal/cryptonite_taskphase_avantika/README.md

 pwn.college{ICGT38tTkNxqMfQXy3ZnrwWW57C.dVjM5QDLykzN0czW}
 here basically what i used was "/challenge/challenge --printfile /flag" passed printfile onto /challenge/challenge and then passed /flag onto printfile

+MANUAL READING
+"
+       --nnwfwa NUM
+              print the flag if NUM is 840"
+pwn.college{AnnwJfwaNwzk8mhz-nKKjgNtguN.dRTM4QDLykzN0czW}
+we did "man challenge" to read the manual and then we did "/challenge/challenge --nnwfwa 840"

+SEARCGING MANUALS
+pwn.college{Irlmo_XKQ56PekZI9W-3qntseyx.dVTM4QDLykzN0czW}
+used man challenge
+used /flag
+then i did /challenge/challenge -n (according to the manual the -n was where the flag was found)